-Grade Skirts or Pants Tops (all with logo) Sweaters (all with logo) Hosiery Shoes 6-8 Business Casual Navy skirt or skort (length not shorter than the top of the knee cap) Navy uniform- style pants Gray polo shirt, tucked in.
+Grade Skirts or Pants Tops (all with logo) Sweaters (all with logo) Hosiery Shoes 6-8 Business Casual Navy skirt or skort (length not shorter than the top of the knee cap) Navy uniform-style pants Gray polo shirt.
 All buttons, except the top, must be buttoned.
-Solid navy blue or red cardigan, v-neck or crew- neck sweater; navy or red fleece (half or full-zip) Tights or socks in solid white, navy blue, or black; nylons in flesh- tone, solid white, navy blue, or black.
+Solid navy blue or red cardigan, v-neck or crew-neck sweater; navy or red fleece (half or full-zip) Socks in solid white, navy blue, or black.
+Leggings (do not cover the feet) or tights/nylons (cover the feet) are allowed under a skirt for warmth.
+Leggings must be solid black, navy blue, white, or gray.
+Tights must be solid black, navy blue, gray or flesh-toned.
 Shoes, sneakers, or boots.
 All shoes must have a non-skid sole, and enclosed heel and toe.
 No sandals or flip flops.

-6-8 Professional Navy skirt or skort (length not shorter than the top of the knee cap) Shin-length chino skirt in navy French blue button down oxford shirt, tucked in.
+6-8 Professional Navy skirt or skort (length not shorter than the top of the knee cap) Shin-length chino skirt in navy French blue button down oxford shirt.
 All buttons, except the top, must be buttoned.
-Solid navy blue or red cardigan, v-neck or crewneck sweater; navy or red fleece (half or full-zip) Optional navy blue blazer (does not require logo).
-Tights or socks in solid white, navy blue, or black; nylons in flesh- tone, solid white, navy blue, or black.
+Solid navy blue or red cardigan, v-neck or crew-neck sweater; navy or red fleece (half or full-zip) Optional navy blue blazer (does not require logo).
+Socks in solid white, navy blue, or black.
+Leggings (do not cover the feet) or tights/nylons (cover the feet) are allowed under a skirt for warmth.
+Leggings must be solid black, navy blue, white, or gray.
+Tights must be solid black, navy blue, gray or flesh-toned.
 Shoes, sneakers, or boots.
 All shoes must have a non-skid sole, and enclosed heel and toe.
 No sandals or flip flops.
-9-12 Business Casual Khaki skirt or skort (length not shorter than the top of the knee cap) Khaki uniform- style pants Navy polo shirt, tucked in.
+9-12 Business Casual Khaki skirt or skort (length not shorter than the top of the knee cap) Khaki uniform-style pants Navy polo shirt.
 All buttons, except the top, must be buttoned.
-Solid navy blue or red cardigan, v-neck or crew- neck sweater; navy or red fleece (half or full-zip) Tights or socks in solid white, navy blue, or black; nylons in flesh- tone, solid white, navy blue, or black.
-Leather or faux leather dress shoe, mostly solid in dark color (with no shiny or metallic designs),

-9-12 Professional Khaki skirt or skort (length not shorter than the top of the knee cap) Shin-length chino skirt in khaki Navy blue blazer (logo not required) or sweater vest (logo required) may be worn with khaki pants as alternative to skirt French blue button down oxford shirt, tucked in.
+Solid navy blue or red cardigan, v-neck or crew-neck sweater; navy or red fleece (half or full-zip) Socks in solid white, navy blue, or black.
+Leggings (do not cover the feet) or tights/nylons (cover the feet) are allowed under a skirt for warmth.
+Leggings must be solid black, navy blue, white, or gray.
+Tights must be solid black, navy blue, gray or flesh-toned.
+Leather or faux leather dress shoe, mostly solid and neutral in color, with closed toe and heel.
+Colors allowed: black, brown, tan, beige, or gray.
+(No other colors permitted) Not permitted: any kind of casual footwear such as sneakers or any type of canvas shoe (such as "Hey Dudes"), 9-12 Professional Khaki skirt or skort (length not shorter than the top of the knee cap) Shin-length chino skirt in khaki Navy blue blazer (logo not required) or sweater vest (logo required) may be worn with khaki pants as alternative to skirt French blue button down oxford shirt.
 All buttons, except the top, must be buttoned.
-Solid navy blue or red cardigan, v-neck or crewneck sweater; navy or red fleece (half or full-zip) Optional navy blue blazer (logo not required).
-Tights or socks in solid white, navy blue, or black; nylons in fleshtone, solid white, navy blue, or black. with closed toe and heel.
-Not permitted: any kind of casual footwear such as sneakers, boots, or any type of canvas shoe (such as TOMS), sandals, flip-flops, moccasins, work boots, etc. ---------------------- --- --- -- --- --
+Solid navy blue or red cardigan, v-neck or crew-neck sweater; navy or red fleece (half or full-zip) Optional navy blue blazer (logo not required).
+Socks in solid white, navy blue, or black.
+Leggings (do not cover the feet) or tights/nylons (cover the feet) are allowed under a skirt for warmth.
+Leggings must be solid black, navy blue, white, or gray.
+Tights must be solid black, navy blue, gray or flesh-toned. sandals, flip-flops, moccasins, work boots, etc.